govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

          </td>
       </tr>
       <tr>
-         <td><a href="StructureDefinition-mh-toc-behavioral-health-history.html">Behavioral Health History</a></td>
+         <td><a href="StructureDefinition-mh-toc-discharge-summary.html">Discharge Summary</a></td>
          <td>
-            The MH TOC Behavioral Health History Profile is derived from the US Core DocumentReference Profile.
-A behavioral health history note may include information on mental health, substance use, trauma, or relevant social and family history.
+            The MH TOC Discharge Summary Profile is derived from the US Core Simple DocumentReference.
+A discharge summary note contains a summary of a patient's inpatient or observation stay at a tertiary care facility including reason for admission, summary of the episode of care, and relevant discharge information.
          </td>
       </tr>
       <tr>